 The film is based on the 2005 biography “American Prometheus: The Triumph and Tragedy of J. Robert Oppenheimer,” written by Kai Bird and Martin J. Sherwin, considered the definitive account of Oppenheimer’s life.
 The screenplay and direction by Nolan take many cues from the book in their examination of Oppenheimer’s life and work, especially his part in the Manhattan Engineer District’s (MED’s) Manhattan Project.
 The war in the Pacific was finally over thanks to the work of him and many other brilliant scientists of the time, who he oversaw as director of a secret weapons lab constructed in a nearly desolate stretch of Los Alamos, New Mexico.

 Oppenheimer’s legacy and the events shown in this film are both shaped by the creation of the atomic bomb.
 Nolan focuses extensively on the bomb’s construction, which is both intriguing and horrifying, but he does not reenact the assaults; there are no documentary photos of the dead or panoramic views of cities in ruins, choices that can be seen as his ethical absolutes.
 The film is saturated with themes of terror and tragedy, as well as the subsequent weapons race that ensued.
-While Nolan’s filmmaking in “Oppenheimer” is crucially in service to the history that it depicts, the picture is a remarkable formal and conceptual achievement in its own right.
+While Nolan’s filmmaking in “Oppenheimer” is crucial to the history that it depicts, the picture is a remarkable formal and conceptual achievement in its own right.

 The drama begins in the 1920s with Oppenheimer as a young adult and continues through the decades as he ages and his hair becomes gray, all the while played by Cillian Murphy with a feverish intensity.
 The film covers both his professional and personal life, including his work on the bomb, the difficulties that followed him, the anti-Communist attacks that nearly destroyed him, and the relationships that kept him going but also caused him pain.
-While in Los Alamos, he has a romance with a political firebrand named Jean Tatlock (a lively Florence Pugh), and subsequently marries a seductive boozer named Kitty Harrison (Emily Blunt, in a slowly-building role).
+While in Los Angeles, he has a romance with a political firebrand named Jean Tatlock (a lively Florence Pugh), and subsequently marries a seductive boozer named Kitty Harrison (Emily Blunt, in a slowly-building role).

 How accurate was Oppenheimer’s movie?

 Oppenheimer is one of the few movies that is so faithful to the source material.
-Almost all of the 591 pages of Kai Bird and Martin J. Sherwin’s biography American Prometheus are condensed into the film version directed by Christopher Nolan.
+Almost all of the 591 pages of Kai Bird and Martin J. Sherwin’s biography, American Prometheus, are condensed into the film version directed by Christopher Nolan.
 It seems that nothing spoken or done by or concerning J. Robert Oppenheimer is ever wasted.

 In fact, the film’s style, rather than its subject matter, is where Nolan exercises the most artistic freedom.
-Oppenheimer, in contrast to American Prometheus, which is narrated in roughly chronological order, jumps across the history by using two nested framing devices centered on two hearings held in the 1950s.
+Oppenheimer, in contrast to American Prometheus, which is narrated in roughly chronological order, jumps across history by using two nested framing devices centered on two hearings held in the 1950s.
 Nolan also regularly uses surreal images to portray what it must have been like inside Oppenheimer’s mind.
 Reviewer Matt Zoller Seitz writes that this approach “paradoxically captures the mental process of reading a text and responding to it emotionally and viscerally as well as intellectually.”
 This is reminiscent of the feeling of going through a book like American Prometheus.

 Nonetheless, Oppenheimer is still a movie, so even the most meticulous biopics have to take corners occasionally.
 Here’s a breakdown of what is true and what isn’t using American Prometheus as a reference.